pboling/debug_logging/README.md

 ### Without Rails

 It just works. ;)
 Configuration can go anywhere you want.
-It will look like the Rails config though; see below.
+Configuration is the same regardless; see below.

 ### With Rails

-Recommend creating `config/initializers/debug_logging.rb` with:
+Recommend creating `config/initializers/debug_logging.rb`, or adding to `config/application.rb` with:

 ```ruby
 # Showing the defaults